rossberg/camp/README.txt

   color schemes, all inspired by actual HiFi displays from the past.
 Or use the context menu.

-* Shuffle: Toggles random play of the playlist (see 3.3).
+* Shuffle: Toggles random play of the playlist (Section 3.3).

 * Repeat: Cycles Repeat mode between Off (no indicator light), Repeat One (left indicator light), and Repeat All (right light).